hmcts/ops-runbooks/network/palos/connecting.md

     # Production
     az keyvault secret show --vault-name ukw-infra-dmz-prod-int --name firewall-password --query value -o tsv
     ```
-4. Log in as the user `localadmin` and use the firewall-password from the step above as the password.
+4. In production click 'Use Single Sign-On', in other environments use the local account `localadmin`

 <details>